gwgundersen/DLV/README.md

 ### Check the backend of Keras

-The backend of Keras needs to be changed by editing the ~/.keras/keras.json file :
+The backend of Keras needs to be changed by editing the `~/.keras/keras.json` file:

 ```json
 "backend": "theano",